pymupdf/PyMuPDF/demo/README.rst

 ===================== ===============================================================
-caustic.py            demo of Page.drawLine() to produce a PDF with a caustic image demo.py               demonstrates a broad range of functions available with PyMuPDF drawSines.py          draw sine / cosine functions using Bézier curves extract.py            demonstrates text extraction methods technical details extract_img1.py       PDF only: extracts all **page-referenced** images as PNG files extract_img2.py       PDF only: extracts **all** images as PNG files
+caustic.py            demo of Page.drawLine() to produce a PDF with a caustic image demo.py               demonstrates a broad range of functions available with PyMuPDF draw-sines.py         draw sine / cosine functions extract.py            demonstrates text extraction methods technical details extract_img1.py       PDF only: extracts all **page-referenced** images as PNG files extract_img2.py       PDF only: extracts **all** images as PNG files